 "My first album featured my own compositions but my reverence for this music has set me on a continuing journey to find and consolidate my own voice.
 In my projects I am working tirelessly towards that goal."

-Born in Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
+Born in Cardiff, Wales, Tom's family moved to Sheffield when he was 7, providing him with full exposure to the arts.
 Tom was particularly inspired by his grandfather, a very talented pianist and organist whose beautiful interpretations of Bach, Debussy, Faure and Chopin made a powerful impact on him.
 Shortly after the move to Sheffield he became a chorister at Sheffield Cathedral where he learned about musical discipline.
 Taking up the oboe at 8, he continued a traditional course of study with it until he was 18.
 But at 12, captivated by the music of Led Zeppelin and Jimi Hendrix among others, he taught himself guitar and drums and began jamming with other aspiring young musicians, unknowingly at the time forming a foundation for the pursuit of jazz.

 "I want to be able to reach people, to communicate the essence of jazz at its most profound: the joyfulness and abandon of dancing music, the soul of the blues, the transcendent energy and spirituality of the avant-garde.
 I want to communicate these things with such freshness and originality that it will seem as if they had never existed before."